 “When filling in your brows, measure from the outer portion of the nose, across the center of the eye, and that will show you where your brow is naturally the highest,” says Bailey, referencing the brow mapping technique we mentioned earlier.
 “Simply take your pencil and begin making a few strokes slightly above that natural hairline.
 Remember to leave space in between each stroke to create the illusion of real hair.
 Working above that hairline will add height to the arch.”

-“To create the arch, you want to keep the product slightly higher in the center of the brow, and then return back down into your brow line towards the end of it,” echoes Scibelli.
+“To create the arch, you want to keep the product slightly higher in the center of the brow, and then return down into your brow line towards the end of it,” echoes Scibelli.
 If you're happy with your shape and are after more fullness, Bailey recommends a fiber-based brow gel like Benefit's Gimme Brow, which will plump up existing brow hairs for a more volumized arch.

 “Begin by backcombing the gel through your brow from the end to the start.
 This is just like teasing your hair and gives you a full base to work with.
 Then, moving in the opposite direction, define your arch by brushing your brow hairs upward from start to arch, and in the direction of your hair growth from arch to end.”
 The separation of hairs the gel provides keeps your brows from looking stamped on.

-For those that want to take it to the next brow level, welcome a highlighter into your brow routine as the finishing touch.
-“Highlighting under the brows gives that instant lift to the brows and can add that extra sparkle to the eyes too,” says Scibelli.
-Try his go-to powder Nars Highlighting Blush in Albatross ($38) or Maybelline's pencil style for a creamier, more matte finish.
+For those who want to take it to the next brow level, welcome a highlighter into your brow routine as the finishing touch.
+“Highlighting under the brows gives that instant lift to the brows and can add that extra sparkle to the eyes, too,” says Scibelli.
+Try his go-to powder Nars Highlighting Blush in Albatross ($15) or Maybelline's pencil style for a creamier, more matte finish.